geobrignell/raytracepy/README.md

-Simple 2D Raytracer in Python
+Two Dimensional Raytracer in Python

-Using Pygame to display a simple 2D raytracer, including light sources and bounderies for the user to change.
+Using Pygame to display a 2D raytracer, including light sources and bounderies for the user to change.

 Includes:
     main.py - Where the bounderies and light sources are created as well as the game loop.